International Union Against Tuberculosis and Lung Disease Charitable Organisation

 To the General Assembly of the International Union Against Tuberculosis and Lung Disease,

-In compliance with the engagement entrusted to us by your General Assembly, we have audited the accompanying financial statements of the International Union Against Tuberculosis and Lung Disease for the year ended 31 December 2017.
+In compliance with the engagement entrusted to us by your General Assembly, we have audited the accompanying financial statements of the International Union Against Tuberculosis and Lung Disease for the year ended on 31 December 2018.

-In our opinion, the financial statements give a true and fair view of the assets and liabilities and of the financial position of the Company as of 31 December 2017 and of the results of its operations for the year then ended in accordance with French accounting principles.
+In our opinion, the financial statements give a true and fair view of the assets and liabilities and of the financial position of the organisation as of 31 December 2018 and of the results of its operations for the year then ended in accordance with French accounting principles.